VENKATSAI643/License_plate_recognition_using_Yolov9-and-Trocr/README.md

 # License Plate Recognition

 recognizing and extracting text from license plates, built using YOLOv9 for object detection and Microsoft’s TrOCR (Text Recognition) model.
-The system was collaboratively developed by me and my firned to handle the entire process from data preprocessing to model training and evaluation.
+The system was collaboratively developed by me and my friend to handle the entire process from data preprocessing to model training and evaluation.

 ## Project Overview